klortiz13/sp24-cse110-lab4/expose/javascript/part2.md

 Once the loop terminates, we return the `newArr` which contains `[2,4,6]`.
 This is so cool, we can literally pass functions as arguments to be able to use them there.

+### setInterval(), setTimeout(), clearTimeout()
+19. The output of the code is `1,4,3,2`.
+This is because 1 and 4 don't have an interval, so they're executed immediately in the top-bottom order that they were written.
+Then out of the two `setTimeout` calls, the one with the lowest waiting time, 3, is executed first, and then the last one to execute is 2.
+Thus the output `1,4,3,2`.